cbg-ethz/pangolin/README.md

 # Automation backups

-This directory contains all the necessary code to run trigger the data backup to the Spectrum Scale Storage
+This directory contains all the necessary code to run trigger the data backup to the Spectrum Scale Storage.
+This specific instance handles only the RSV surveillance WISE project.

 ## Structure